akshai07/Correlation_Regression/README.md

-## Name: POZHILAN V D
+                                                                 Name: POZHILAN V D
-## reg no: 212223240118
+                                                                 Reg no: 212223240118
-# Correlation and regression for data analysis
+# EX-3:Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line